 well, you get the point.

-Anyhow, movies aside, BB gun safety truly is extremely important.
+Anyhow, movies aside, knowledge of BB gun safety practices and

 Many people do not realize how easy it is to injure someone (or

 even potentially kill someone) with a BB gun.
-The same gun safety
+Much of the same gun safety

 rules must be followed when using BB guns as when using any other